Who can make a CTP claim

 It means that at-fault drivers who sustain lifelong injuries in single motor vehicle crashes can now receive necessary and reasonable treatment, care and support, which was previously not available to them.

-If you have sustained a very serious spinal or brain injury, whole limb or multiple amputations, major burns or blindness, you may qualify for support under the LSS.
+If you have sustained a very serious spinal or brain injury, amputation, major burns or blindness, you may qualify for support under the LSS.
 The eligibility criteria to assess whether lifetime support is required are outlined in the LSS Rules.

 As a no-fault scheme, the LSS is able to support people seriously injured, who were previously only eligible to seek compensation if there was someone else at fault in the crash.